eudoxia0/eudoxia0.github.io/article/_posts/2025-01-10-implementing-fsrs-in-100-lines.md

 # Updating Stability

-This section describes how an item's stability is updated after a review.
+This section describes how a card's stability is updated after a review.

 ## First Time